Peer Coaching Program: Get Trained and Volunteer with Us

 What is Peer Coaching?

 We know that when families are involved, outcomes improve for those who are struggling and for the family members themselves.
-But here’s the problem: Families continue to be underappreciated and underutilized in solutions for addressing this addiction crisis.
+However, families continue to be underappreciated and underutilized in solutions for addressing this addiction crisis.
 Most families do not have access to evidence-based strategies to support their loved ones.
 Instead, they experience stress, anxiety, isolation, stigma, and financial hardship.

-At Partnership to End Addiction, we believe families shouldn’t have to navigate these difficult times alone.
-That’s why we created the Peer Coaching Program, a free, four-week service connecting parents looking for support with trained peer coaches via text or phone.
+At Partnership to End Addiction, we believe families should not have to navigate these difficult times alone.
+This is why we created the Peer Coaching Program, a free, four-week service for connecting parents seeking support with trained peer coaches via text or phone.
 Our peer coaches are parents who have walked this path themselves and now offer compassionate, nonjudgmental support to others.

 Interested in becoming a Peer Coach at the Partnership?